P-Bifurcations in Stochastic Flutter Model Under Turbulence: Acknowledgment

-This material is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-26-1-0011, and by the NSF Frontera Computational Science Fellowship awarded to ST for 2025-2026.
+This material is based upon work supported by the Air Force Office of Scientific Research under award number FA9550-26-1-0011, resources from Texas Advanced Computing Center at University of Texas-Austin, and by the NSF Frontera Computational Science Fellowship awarded to ST for 2025-2026.